- Bronze Skin Inc:Patricia after she angrily tosses the coatis into the horizon. Fortunately, they landed safely.

 - During the Great Outdoor Fight arc of Achewood, Ray is attacked by country-western singer Cody Travis, and retaliates by ripping his face off.
 In the following strip, he looks at his blood-soaked hands and vomits.

-- Done (to a degree) in response to Internet Backlash about Sixx drugging Laura without her knowledge in Collar 6.
+- Done (to a degree) in response to backlash about Sixx drugging Laura without her knowledge in Collar 6.

 - Bob and George After confessing.
 So to speak